silversub/terraform/tutorials/clusters.md

    ```
    {: pre}

-3. Create a IBM Cloud Provider plug-in for Terraform execution plan.
+3. Create an IBM Cloud Provider plug-in for Terraform execution plan.
 When you execute this command, IBM Cloud Provider plug-in for Terraform validates the syntax of your configuration file and resource definitions against the specifications of the {{site.data.keyword.cloud_notm}} Provider plug-in.
    ```
    terraform plan
    ```